xMAnton/ADPassword/README.md

 Please note: ADPassword does not honor password history (https://blogs.technet.microsoft.com/fieldcoding/2013/01/09/resetting-passwords-honoring-password-history-or-whats-happening-under-the-hood-when-changing-resetting-passwords/)

 ## Add the certificate from your Active Directory to the Zimbra server trust
 If you use the same SSL certificate on your AD as on Zimbra there is a good change you can skip this step.
 If you already use your AD server for external auth, you can probably skip this as well.
 If you are not sure, configure your domain to auth against AD first before installing this extension.

-On 8.6:
-* /opt/zimbra/j2sdk-20140721/bin/keytool -import -alias cacertclass1ca -keystore /opt/zimbra/java/jre/lib/security/cacerts -import -trustcacerts -file your-exported-cert.cer
-* default password: changeit

-On 8.7:
+As of Zimbra 8.8.15 you MUST configure your AD server by it's DNS FQDN, you cannot use the change password extension by using the IP of your AD.
+This is because Java only proceeds if the SSL certificate matches the domain name in the configuration. (zimbraAuthLdapURL must be a domain, example of self signed windows cert: `zmprov md barrydegraaff.tk zimbraAuthLdapURL "ldaps://WIN-M7ME1BSBTRY.barrydegraaff.tk:636"`)

 * /opt/zimbra/common/bin/keytool -import -alias win2012 -keystore /opt/zimbra/common/etc/java/cacerts -trustcacerts -file your-exported-cert.cer
 * default password: changeit